Respiratory therapy is a rewarding and essential profession, playing an irreplaceable role in the medical field.

 8. Troubleshooting

-Respiratory care involves numerous machines and devices, such as mechanical ventilators and oxygen delivery systems, that can sometimes fail or encounter issues.
+Respiratory care involves managing various machines and devices, such as mechanical ventilators and oxygen delivery systems, which can sometimes fail or encounter issues.

-The high-stakes environment, combined with the intricate knowledge required for effective troubleshooting, makes this a significant challenge for many.
+The high-stakes environment and the intricate knowledge required for effective troubleshooting make this a significant challenge.

 9. ABG Interpretation

-Students must learn to correctly interpret these results to diagnose and manage a wide range of respiratory and metabolic conditions.
+Students must accurately interpret these results to diagnose and manage a wide range of respiratory and metabolic conditions.

-This skill is not only important throught school, but it’s also crucial for passing the board exams to become licensed as a respiratory therapist.
+Mastering this skill is not only crucial during school but also for passing the board exams to become licensed respiratory therapists.

 10. Staying Focused